awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-crawling.md

   The version of the crawler\.
 + `Configuration` – UTF\-8 string\.

   Crawler configuration information\.
 This versioned JSON string allows users to specify aspects of a crawler's behavior\.
-For more information, see [Configuring a Crawler](https://docs.aws.amazon.com/glue/latest/dg/crawler-configuration.html)\.
+For more information, see [Include and Exclude Patterns](https://docs.aws.amazon.com/glue/latest/dg/define-crawler.html#crawler-data-stores-exclude)\.
 + `CrawlerSecurityConfiguration` – UTF\-8 string, not more than 128 bytes long\.

   The name of the `SecurityConfiguration` structure to be used by this crawler\.